29th & 30th June 2026

 The growth of mixed-use buildings presents further complexity.
 Offices now share space with retail, residential or public services, each with different risk profiles and regulatory requirements.

-Best practice in 2026 sees clear demarcation of H&S accountability, regardless of delivery model.
-In-house teams need strong coordination mechanisms with landlords and managing agents, while outsourced providers must ensure site-specific risk assessments rather than relying on generic templates.
+Best practice relies on clear demarcation of health and safety accountability, regardless of the delivery model.
+In-house teams need strong coordination mechanisms with landlords and managing agents, while outsourced providers should ensure site-specific risk assessments are used rather than relying on generic templates.

 In-house teams often have greater influence over capital investment and long-term asset strategy, enabling planned upgrades.
-Outsourced models tend to excel where service-level agreements explicitly link performance to measurable air quality and comfort outcomes.
+Outsourced models tend to perform well where service level agreements explicitly link performance to measurable air quality and occupant comfort outcomes.

-Across both models, governance is the differentiator.
-Effective H&S management depends on clear ownership, robust data and regular communication between clients, FM teams and service partners.
+Across both delivery models, governance is the real differentiator.
+Effective health and safety management depends on clear ownership, robust data and regular communication between clients, FM teams and service partners.

 Leading organisations are moving away from static risk registers towards dynamic assessments that reflect real-time building use.
-Regular joint reviews, rather than annual audits alone, ensure that risks are identified and addressed before incidents occur.
+Regular joint reviews, rather than relying solely on annual audits, help ensure risks are identified and addressed before incidents occur.

-Are you searching for Health & Safety solutions for your organisation?
+Are you searching for health and safety solutions for your organisation?
 The FM Forum can help!

 Photo by kate.sade on Unsplash